KazukiHiraizumi/ArDCino/README.md

 <img src="img/logo.png" />

-# Open DC brake
+# "ArDCino" opens the digital control technology
 The most important element of baitcasting reel is the brake technology.
 This dominates the whole performance of baitcasting reel, that is "Long distance without Backlash".
 Digital control technology may be the most sophisticated solution for this problem.
 Shimano succeeded to realize it as [Digital Control Braking technology/DC brake](https://www.youtube.com/watch?v=iy6fYpK1zhY) in 2003, but no other manufacture has provided it yet.
 The drawback of DC brake is it is completely "untouchable" device, so no one can know about the inside of it.
-OpenDCb(rake) intends to open this technology as "Digital Casting brake", and be helpful for those who want to take this technolgy in their hands.
+**ArDCino(=Arduino+DC)** intends to open this technology, and be helpful for those who want to take this technolgy in their hands.

 ## The Goals

 1. Firmware for Arduino
 Arduino is the best entrance gate for a new comer of the embedded system.
 So we implemented the software to run with Arduino.
 We selected [Seeeduino Xiao BLE](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) for the electric circuit shown later.

 2. Realtime direct line tension control